opsschool/curriculum/networking_101.rst

 administrator to connect a Linux server to a network and troubleshoot basic network-related problems.
-First, we will go over the basics of the 7-layer Open Systems Interconnection (:term:`OSI`) model, which is a standard framework with which to implement communication systems.
+First, we will go over the basics of the 7-layer Open Systems Interconnection (:term:`OSI`) model, which is a standard framework with which to describe communication system logical layers.
 Next, we will delve into each layer of the OSI model in more detail as it applies to the role of systems administration.

 Before any discussion of networking, however, it's important to have a